Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/typescript-node/ampli.md

 6. Find and replace.

-    Middleware is no longer supported.
+    Middleware is no longer support.
 It has been replaced by a new Plugin architecture.
 Migrating from Middleware to a Plugin is easy.

-7. See more details on your **Implementation** page in the web app.